apache/druid/docs/querying/datasource.md

 In Druid {{DRUIDVERSION}}, joins in native queries are implemented with a broadcast hash-join algorithm.
 This means that all datasources other than the leftmost "base" datasource must fit in memory.
 In native queries, the join condition must be an equality.
-In SQL, any join condition is accepted, but only equalities of a certain form (see [Joins in SQL](#joins-in-sql)) execute as part of a native join.
+In SQL, any join condition is accepted, but only equalities of a certain form (see [Joins in SQL](#joins-in-sql)) execute efficiently as part of a native join.
 For other kinds of conditions, planner will try to re-arrange condition such that some of the sub-conditions are evaluated as a filter on top of join and other sub-conditions are left out in the join condition.
 In worst case scenario, SQL will execute the join condition as a cross join (cartesian product) plus a filter.

 This feature is intended mainly to allow joining regular Druid tables with [lookup](#lookup), [inline](#inline), and [query](#query) datasources.
 Refer to the [Query execution](query-execution.md#join) page for more details on how